IAF chief visits forward areas in Ladakh amid border tensions with China

 He was the Western Air Command (WAC) chief for a major part of the ongoing standoff with the People’s Liberation Army going on since April-May timeframe last year.

-The sources said this is the first visit of the chief outside the capital to forward areas after taking over as the chief of air staff on October 1.
+The sources said this is the first visit of the chief outside the national capital to forward areas after taking over as the chief of air staff on October 1.

 The Air Force had deployed its assets in a very aggressive manner in the Ladakh theatre after the Chinese army started showing its aggressive intent along the eastern Ladakh sector.